 As well as bodily changes, you may also experience PMS, or ‘premenstrual syndrome.’

-Typical signs of PMS are:
+Typical signs and symptoms of PMS are:

 - Cramps/pain in your lower belly or back